Brora Golf Club, Brora, Sutherland

 Founded 1891.
 Links Course

 Located north of Dornoch and established in 1891, Brora is a traditional Scottish links course redesigned by James Braid in 1923.
-Other golf courses may be more glamorous but in terms of an honest test of traditional links golf in the Scottish Highlands, Brora will not disappoint and it is an excellent introduction to the demands of links golf.
+Other courses may be more glamorous but in terms of an honest test of traditional links golf in the Scottish Highlands, Brora will not disappoint and it is an excellent introduction to links golf.
 There are many memorable parts of the course, including the panoramic views from the second tee, the proximity to the sea at the ninth green and not least the startling beauty of the 13th, where the burn is used to great effect.
-When in the area to play Royal Dornoch, Brora is a value for money addition.
+When in the area to play Royal Dornoch, the likes of Brora, Golspie and Tain are value for money additions.